+Most DENTSPLY stockholders hold their shares through a stockbroker, bank, trustee, or other nominee rather than directly in their own name.
 If your shares are registered in your name with DENTSPLY's transfer agent, American Stock Transfer, you are the "stockholder of record" of those shares.
-This Notice of Annual Meeting and proxy statement and any accompanying documents have been provided directly to you by DENTSPLY.
+The Notice of Internet Availability of Proxy Materials, or, if you requested, this Notice of Annual Meeting and proxy statement and any accompanying documents have been sent directly to you by DENTSPLY.
+As the stockholder of record, you have the right to grant your voting proxy directly to DENTSPLY or to vote in person at the meeting.
+You may also vote on the Internet or by telephone, as described in the Notice and below under the heading "How do I vote?".

 If your shares are held in a stock brokerage account or by a bank or other holder of record, you are considered the "beneficial owner" of those shares.
 This Notice of Annual Meeting and proxy statement and any accompanying documents have been forwarded to you by your broker, bank or other holder of record.
-As the beneficial owner, you have the right to direct your broker, bank or other holder of record how to vote your shares by using the voting instruction card or by following the instructions for voting by telephone or on the Internet.
+As the beneficial owner, you have the right to direct your broker, bank or other holder of record how to vote your shares and are also invited to attend the Annual Meeting.
+However, since you are not the stockholder of record, you may not vote these shares in person at the meeting, unless you obtain a legal proxy from the broke, bank or other holder of record.
+Your broker, bank or other other of record is obligated to provide you with a voting instruction card for you to use.
+You may also follow the instructions for voting by telephone or on the Internet as described in the Notice and below under the heading "How do I vote?".